82 F

 Mothballs, a pesticide, are used to control moths, silverfish, and other fiber pests in wool and other natural fiber clothing and materials.

 Mothballs can be harmful to animals or humans who ingest or inhale high concentrations of their vapors.
-They should only be used as directed on the label, and their disposal is governed by the United States Environmental Protection Agency (EPA).
+Usage should be in accordance with the directions provided on the label, and disposal is regulated by the United States Environmental Protection Agency (EPA).

 For those who prefer not to use mothballs or other chemical treatments, alternative methods for controlling clothes moths are provided below.